-Once the name change is approved, the Office of Academic Affairs will notify the Texas Higher Education Coordinating Board.
+The Office of Academic Affairs will notify the Texas Higher Education Coordinating Board of the name change.
 Texas statute will also need to be amended to reflect the new name.

 6. U. T. El Paso: Discussion and appropriate action regarding proposed revisions to the Mission Statement